Launch (boat): History

 Launches had double-banked oars The usual sailing rig for much of the 19th century was a two-masted ketch rig.
 A schooner rig was in use from 1878 and the de Horsey sloop rig was adopted from 1884.

 During the Demak Sultanate attack on Portuguese Malacca of 1513, lancaran were used as armed troop transports for landing alongside penjajap and kelulus, as the Javanese junks were too large to approach shore.

-In 1788 Captain William Bligh and 18 crewmen were set adrift by mutineers in Bounty’s 23-foot launch.
-Bligh navigated the open boat more than 4000 miles, losing only one man – Tonga to Timor, 3618 nmi.
+In 1788 Captain William Bligh and 18 crewmen were set adrift by mutineers in HMS Bounty’s 23-foot (7 m) launch.
+Bligh navigated the open boat more than 4,000 miles, losing only one man – Tonga to Timor, 3618 nmi.

 Civilian use in the UK

 On the River Thames the term "launch" is used to mean any motorised pleasure boat.
 The usage arises from the legislation governing the management of the Thames and laying down the categories of boats and the tolls for which they were liable.